amame04/share-whiteboard/readme.md

 # share-whiteboard
-Web application that is shareing whiteboard.
+Web application that is sharing whiteboard.